JeanCarletta/HeatHack-Sessions/front-matter/about.md

 ::::

-HeatHack has previously been funded by the John Templeton Foundation via Scientists in Congregations Scotland, with small contributions from the University of Edinburgh Schools of Informatics and Engineering and the University of St Andrews School of Computer Science.
+HeatHack has previously been funded by the John Templeton Foundation via Scientists in Congregations Scotland, with small contributions from the University of Edinburgh Schools of Informatics and Engineering and the University of St Andrews School of Computer Science and with the help of engineering, computer science, and design students.
+The University of St Andrews Entrepreneurship programme is currently helping us think about how to sustain what we do financially.